 update-manager -c command in the Terminal app.
 Alternatively, you can press the

-ALT+F2 keyboard shotcut and paste or type the command there.
+ALT+F2 keyboard shortcut and paste or type the command there.
 You’ll see a notification that Ubuntu 21.10 is now available.

 Click on the “Upgrade” button on that dialog and you’ll be prompted by a bigger dialog with more information about the Ubuntu 21.10 “Impish Indri” release.
 On the new window, click the “Upgrade” button to start the upgrade process, which will take up to an hour or more to complete.